digi-ron/AU-Falcon-SPUD-Project/Engine/SpeedometerReading/SpeedometerReading.md

 ### Getting the change in tyre size

-first you will need the change in diameter between the old tyre size and the new tyre size.
+First you will need the change in diameter between the old tyre size and the new tyre size.
 Use the formula below for reference:

 `T = ([T2] - [T1]) / [T1] * 100`